luoluobuli/WebGPU-MPM-based-Snow-Simulation/README.md

 Let's make things more interesting with some *internal forces*!

-### Internal forces and stress
+### Internal forces
 Recall how our *material points* represent samples of how a continuous material is moving or deformed at each of our particles' positions.
 It turns out that deformation is the key to adding internal forces!

+#### Deformation
 The **deformation matrix** $\mathbf F$ represents the *local transformation* of the material at a given material point.
-By using a matrix, we have the ability to represent shearing and stretching of the material.
+By using a matrix, we have the ability to represent shearing, stretching, and rotation of the material.

+> [!note]
+> It'll be helpful here to know how matrices represent linear transformations!
+In the diagrams below, we're going to draw the deformation matrix as how it transforms the basis vectors of a coordinate system.

 Deformation is a property of our particles, so let's update our `ParticleData` struct:
 ```wgsl